USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixC_spatial_data.md

 ## Geospatial Data

-Air quality modeling requires many spatial data in order to generate anthropogenic, biogenic, fire, sea salt, dust, and NH3 emissions.
+Air quality modeling requires many spatial data to generate anthropogenic, biogenic, fire, sea salt, dust, and NH3 emissions.
 In addition, land surface characteristics such as land cover types with vegetation leaf area index (LAI) and fraction, albedo, and soil types are required in modeling the exchanges of heat, moisture, and momentum between the land and atmosphere and dry deposition of trace chemicals (e.g. O3 and NH3).
-It is important to use a consistent coordinate system for all of the geospatial data used in emission, meteorology, and air quality modeling.
+It is important to use a consistent coordinate system for all the geospatial data used in emission, meteorology, and air quality modeling.
 Most of the geospatial data required for the Sparse Matrix Operator Kernel Emissions (SMOKE)/Weather Research and Forecasting (WRF)/CMAQ modeling can be generated using the Spatial Allocator (SA) that includes three components